warnax-corp/moodle-tool_s3asm/README.md

 3. Run the upgrade: `sudo -u www-data php admin/cli/upgrade` **Note:** the user may be different to www-data on your system.

 ## Configuration
-1. Configure the plugin in *Site administration > Plugins > Admin Tools > S3 log archiver*.
+1. Configure the plugin in *Site administration > Plugins > Admin Tools > S3 AsM Exporter*.
 2. The schedule for the plugin task can be altered at *Site administration > Server > Scheduled tasks*
 3. The scheduled task can also be run manually from your *moodledir*. `sudo -u www-data php admin/tool/task/cli/schedule_task.php --execute=\\tool_s3asm\\task\\process_asm`  **Note:** the user may be different to www-data on your system.